kmcnaught/kmcnaught.github.io/block-coding.md

 ## Why coding matters

 Programming opens doors to STEM careers and helps you think about problems in new ways.
-You can build software for your own needs.
-These skills should be accessible to everyone.
+If you understand the concepts behind how computers, games and apps work, you can modify and build software for your own needs.

-Understanding how computers work makes you feel like you can create anything.
-Many assistive tools are built by people who don't know what your life is like.
+Many assistive tools are built by people who don't know truly understand what your life is like.
 Join them and help build better assistive tech.
 Or make your own projects - games, apps, home automation, anything you can imagine.

 <!-- IMAGE SUGGESTION: Collage showing various projects created by students - games, apps, animations -->